macmanes-lab/protocols/TagSeq.md

   - Mix well and aliquot 10 ul into each of 5 wells of a strip tube (amplification is apparently more robust in smaller volumes).

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

-  - Place each in a thermal cycler with the cycling conditions:
+Place each in a thermal cycler with the cycling conditions:

   - start: 98°C, 3min
   - cycle: # determined from test PCR 98°C, 30sec; 55°C, 30sec; 70°C, 30sec
   - end: 70°C, 2min; 4°C, hold

 **MUST CONTINUE**

-### 18..
-Cleanup (1.5x SPRI) to remove reaction buffer and PCR primers:
+#### 18) Cleanup (1.5x SPRI) to remove reaction buffer and PCR primers:

   - Pool PCR reaction (50 uL)
   - Add 1.5x reaction volume SPRI beads (75 uL) to the sample in new tubes, and mix up/down 10x